How to Fix Ping Destination Host Unreachable [No Packet Loss]

 - One effective way to solve this problem is to change your Default Gateway.

 Sometimes, not even the Internet is perfect.
-Actually, realistically speaking, it fails our expectations many times.
-And to top it, sometimes it even throws some confusing errors our way.
+Realistically speaking, it fails our expectations many times.
+And to top it off, sometimes it even throws some confusing errors.

 For instance, when you can’t reach a device, so you try pinging it.
-The ping test definitely shows the host as unreachable but also displays zero packet loss.
+The ping test shows the host as unreachable and zero packet loss.
 Even if you’re tech-savvy, this situation might put a huge question mark above your head.

 However, we’re here to demystify this issue once and for all.

 What does it mean when ping says destination host unreachable?

 The destination host unreachable error message denotes that the host you are trying to ping is down.
 This error might also mean the host is not returning to ICMP echo requests.

 There are many reasons why a host can be or become unreachable.
 Even if you’re on the same network, the target device (host) might have different connection settings then you, an aggressive firewall, or even some spoofing, so you can’t exactly pinpoint the main cause.

 Here’s a list of the most common reasons why the host might be unreachable: